Safe-DS/DSL/docs/language/common/types.md

 }
 ```

-To specify that a declaration accepts instances of `SomeInnerClass`, or its [subclasses][subclassing], use the following member type:
+To specify that a declaration accepts instances of `#!sds SomeInnerClass`, or its [subclasses][subclassing], use the following member type:

 ```sds
 SomeOuterClass.SomeMiddleClass.SomeInnerClass